-22. Q: When are shareholder proposals and trustee nominees due for the 2019 Annual Meeting?
+22. Q: When are shareholder proposals and trustee nominees due for the 2020 Annual Meeting?

-A: Rule 14a-8 Proposals.
-Shareholder proposals intended to be included in the proxy materials for the 2019 Annual Meeting must be received by us no later than December 27, 2018.
+A: Shareholder Proposals Submitted Pursuant to SEC Rule 14a-8 for Inclusion in Next Year's Proxy Statement.
+Shareholder proposals intended to be included in the proxy materials for the 2020 Annual Meeting must be received by us no later than January 1, 2020.
 Such proposals should be sent in writing by courier or certified mail to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406.
 Shareholder proposals that are sent to any other person or location or by any other means may not be received in a timely manner.
 The proposal will also need to comply with the SEC's regulations under Rule 14a-8 regarding the inclusion of shareholder proposals in company sponsored proxy materials.

-Proxy Access.
+Trustee Nominations for Inclusion in Next Year's Proxy Statement (Proxy Access).
 Our bylaws permit a shareholder, or group of up to 20 shareholders, owning 3% or more of the Trust's outstanding common stock continuously for at least three years to nominate and include in the Trust's proxy materials trustees constituting up to 20% of the board, provided that such nominating shareholder(s) and nominee(s) satisfy the requirements specified therein for a nomination pursuant to the proxy access provisions, including timely submission of a notice of such a nomination to the Secretary of the Trust at its principal executive office (no earlier than 150 days and no later than 120 days before the anniversary of the date that the Trust mailed its proxy statement for the previous year's annual meeting of shareholders) that contains certain information specified in our bylaws.
+Any shareholder who wishes to use these procedures to nominate a candidate for election to the Board of Trustees for inclusion in the Trust's proxy materials relating to the 2020 annual meeting must satisfy the requirements specified in our bylaws and must provide written notice to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406, which must be received not earlier than December 2, 2019 and not later than January 1, 2020.
+However, if our 2020 annual meeting of shareholders is held more than 30 days before or after June 12, 2020, then the Secretary must receive this notice by the later of the 150th day prior to such annual meeting and the tenth day following the date on which public announcement of the date of such meeting is first made by the Trust.